hola/spark_android_sdk/README.md

         app:position_memory="false"/>
 </LinearLayout>
 ```
-By default, all Spark features for a &lt;customer_id&gt; are enabled.
-However, one can disable some features by providing "false" attribute to SparkPlayer layout record.
+By default, Spark features for a &lt;customer_id&gt; are enabled according to what was configured in the Spark control panel.
+However, one can disable some features for a specific instance by providing "false" attribute to SparkPlayer layout record.

 ### Step 2